How Mobile App Developers Shape the User-experience Value Proposition

 A thoroughly-tested application with an intuitive and usable UX/UI is part of a product being ready for launch on the App Store and Google Play.
 Part of preparing a Go-To Market strategy requires auditing, beta and A/B testing, and checking for bugs throughout the entire application.
 In case of missing of any steps during development, high chances are that the product launch will be without adequate assessments.
 As a result , it will lead to negative reviews and a bad look for the brand.
 Ultimately, this costs the company money for both its reputation and investment .
 Adhering to all steps of a development process are central to engineering a high-performing app and executing a UVP.

-The app functionalities are entirely crucial in the fulfilment of the UVP so it makes sense to understand the common mistakes made in the development phase that compromise success with both product and service apps.
-Critically this is not about specific developer errors and more about the sequence and fulfilment of development steps.
+The app functionalities are entirely crucial in the fulfillment of the UVP so it makes sense to understand the common mistakes made in the development phase that compromise success with both product and service apps.
+Critically this is not about specific developer errors but more about the sequence and fulfilment of development steps.

 Going to market with an app before completing A/B testing is a common error that buries a product.
 Stephanie Ross writes, “With Android apps, it’s only 2.6% after 30 days from installation, while the corresponding figure for iOS apps is 43%, according to Statista,”.
 So there is already a high bar for the app to meet with resounding delight and ongoing use from a market of millions.